dflook/terraform-github-actions/tofu-version/README.md

 * `terraform`

-  The Hashicorp OpenTofu or OpenTofu version that is used by the configuration.
+  The Hashicorp Terraform or OpenTofu version that is used by the configuration.

 * `tofu`